 What You Need to Know about Voluntary Administration in Australia

-Voluntary Administration involves a qualified person (the voluntary administrator) taking full control of the company in order to determine a way of saving either the company or its business.
+Voluntary Administration involves a Registered Administrator taking full control of the company.
+They will attempt to find a way to save either the company or its business.

-If this isn’t possible, the new goal is to administer the company’s affairs in a way that gives the creditors a better return than they would have received had the company instead been placed directly into liquidation.
+If the company can’t be saved, the Administrator has a new goal.
+That is to administer the company’s affairs in a way that gives creditors a better return than they would have received if the company went directly into liquidation.

-The Voluntary Administration period lasts 20 business days (25 business days during the Christmas and Easter period).
+Voluntary Administration lasts 20 business days or 25 business days during the Christmas and Easter period.

-- Approve a DOCA for the company to pay all or part of its debts and then be free of those debts
+- Approve a Deed Of Company Agreement for the company to pay off its debts

-- End the VA and return the company to the Directors’ control
+- End the Voluntary Administration and return the company to the Directors’ control

-- Wind up the company and appoint a liquidator (known as Creditors Voluntary Liquidation)
+- Wind up the company and appoint a liquidator.
+This is known as Creditors Voluntary Liquidation.

 Worried about insolvency or declaring bankruptcy?
-For more information on Voluntary Administration, get in touch with us to arrange a free and confidential consultation.
+For more information on Voluntary Administration, get in touch with us to arrange a confidential consultation.

 The Role of the Voluntary Administrator